-Paying the out-of-pocket expenses (deductible, copayments, etc.) for any surgical procedure can prove expensive by itself.
+Paying the out-of-pocket expenses (deductible, copayments, etc.) for any surgical procedure can prove expensive.
 But the financial consequence can prove devastating when combined with lost income while out of work during your recovery.

 Getting disability income benefits for a short time after surgery can help you comfortably rest and recover.
 The extra cash relieves some monetary anxiety when your regular bills come due for payment.